whenIBounce/Ruby-Koans/things_to_remember.md

     assert_equal true, Symbol.all_symbols.include?(:test_method_names_become_symbols)
   end
  ```
-==THINK ABOUT IT==
+> :bulb:THINK ABOUT IT
+>

-  Why is it not a good idea to dynamically create a lot of symbols?
+> Why is it not a good idea to dynamically create a lot of symbols?

 # `about_arrays`